-8.3.a.
-The owner or operator of a fuel burning unit(s) shall maintain on-site all records of monitored data established in the monitoring plan pursuant to subdivision 8.2.a.
-Such records shall be made available to the Director or his duly authorized representative upon request.
-Such records shall be retained on-site for a minimum of five years.

-8.3.b.
-The owner or operator shall submit a periodic exception report to the Director, in a manner and at a frequency to be established by the Director.
+- 8.3.a 8.3.1.
+The owner or operator of a fuel burning unit(s) shall maintain on-site all records of monitored data established in the monitoring plan pursuant to subdivision 8.2.a 8.2.1.
+Such records shall be made available to the Director Secretary or his duly authorized representative upon request.
+Such records shall be retained on-site for a minimum of five years. - 8.3.b 8.3.2.
+The owner or operator shall submit a periodic exception report to the Director Secretary, in a manner and at a frequency to be established by the Director Secretary.
 Such exception report shall provide details of all excursions outside the range of measured emissions or monitored parameters established in an approved monitoring plan, and shall include, but not be limited to, the time of the excursion, the magnitude of the excursion, the duration of the excursion, the cause of the excursion and the corrective action taken.

-8.3.c.
-The owner or operator shall maintain records of the operating schedule and the quantity and quality of fuel consumed in each fuel burning unit in a manner to be established by the Director.
-Such records are to be maintained on-site and made available to the Director or his duly authorized representative upon request.

-8.3.d.
-Where appropriate the owner or operator of a fuel burning unit(s) may maintain such records in electronic form.
+- 8.3.e 8.3.3.
+The owner or operator shall maintain records of the operating schedule and the quantity and quality of fuel consumed in each fuel burning unit in a manner to be established by the Director Secretary.
+Such records are to be maintained on-site and made available to the Director Secretary or his duly authorized representative upon request. - 8.3.d 8.3.4.
+Where appropriate, the owner or operator of a fuel burning unit(s) may maintain such records in electronic form.